marbl/MetagenomeScope/README.md

 ![Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm assembly graph](https://user-images.githubusercontent.com/4177727/27416728-4c6297d8-56dd-11e7-9d89-472686c7a29e.png "Screenshot of MetagenomeScope's standard mode, zoomed in on a region of a biofilm assembly graph.")

-An interactive visualization tool designed for metagenomic sequence assembly graphs.
+MetagenomeScope is an interactive visualization tool designed for metagenomic sequence assembly graphs.
 The tool aims to display a semi-linearized, hierarchical overview of the input graph while emphasizing the presence of certain structural patterns in the graph.